abhishekrathaur80/doubtSession-frontend/README.md

 Tracks real-time tutor availability.

 Updates the last ping time against each tutor in the “Tutor Availability” table every 3 seconds.
-CRON Job:

-Runs every second to count the real-time available tutors.
+CRON Job:Runs every second to count the real-time available tutors.